SNAP Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Snap Inc. Investors of Class Action and Lead Plaintiff Deadline: January 10, 2022

-NEW YORK, Dec.
-28, 2021 (GLOBE NEWSWIRE) -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Snap Inc. ("Snap" or "the Company") (: SNAP) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Snap securities between July 22, 2020 and October 21, 2021, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/snap.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Snap Inc. ("Snap" or "the Company") (NYSE: SNAP) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Snap securities between July 22, 2020 and October 21, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fsnap.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.